-An integration marketplace is B2B SaaS company's listing of its available integrations – the software that enables data to be exchanged between its product and all the other apps its customers use.
+An integration marketplace is a B2B SaaS company's listing of its available integrations – the software that enables data to be exchanged between its product and all the other apps its customers use.

-(An integration marketplace provided via an embedded iPaaS is also called an embedded integration marketplace or a white label integration marketplace.)
+An integration marketplace provided via an embedded iPaaS is also called an embedded integration marketplace or a white-label integration marketplace.

 A first-class integration marketplace should:

-• Be simple for prospects and customers to find
+- Be simple for users to find

-Simple for prospects and customers to find
+Simple for users to find

 First, you want to make the integration marketplace accessible to those searching for it.
 Much of this comes down to SEO (search engine optimization), particularly keywords.
 Ensure you have text on your primary integration marketplace page explaining what it is, tying the marketplace to your product name, company name, industry, and some of the most important integrations you provide.

 Then, link to the integration marketplace wherever it makes sense for users already on your website (or in your app).
-Links in menus are standard but don't neglect footers or links from within content-based web pages.
+Links in menus are standard, but don't neglect footers or links from within content-based web pages.
 Your integrations (and integration marketplace) are valuable, and you want to showcase that value.

 Easy for users to search and filter